 In this tutorial, we will cover how to install Graylog v1.3.x (sometimes referred to as Graylog2) on Ubuntu 14.04, and configure it to gather the syslogs of your systems in a centralized location.
 Graylog is a powerful log management and analysis tool that has many use cases, from monitoring SSH logins and unusual activity to debugging applications.
 It is based on Elasticsearch, Java, and MongoDB.

 It is possible to use Graylog to gather and monitor a large variety of logs, but we will limit the scope of this tutorial to syslog gathering.
-Also, because we are demonstrating the basics of Graylog, we will be installing all of the components on a single server.
+Also, because we are demonstrating the basics of Graylog, we will be installing all of the components on a single linux server.

 - Ubuntu 15.10 – 64bit